acli/Macbook_misc/README.md

 hibernate
 ---------
-This is a wrapper to pmset(8)
-that puts the Mac into plain hibernation, i.e., power is shut off without the Mac first going through an hour-long sleep state.
+This simple bash script is a wrapper to pmset(8) that puts the Mac into plain hibernation, i.e., after dumping core to disk, power is shut off without the Mac first going through an hour-long sleep state.

 Note that hibernation